The Compass Center

 With more than 30 years of direct and indirect sales experience at a national or regional level, Scott has managed individuals and independent sales teams as well as prospected and maintained national and regional accounts.

 Following eight years in church ministry as Small Groups Director and Missions Director, Scott is currently the founder and Director of the non-profit community outreach ministry The Compass Center.
-He and his ministry partners Carrie Conrad and Rich VanArsdalen, work closely with the unemployed, incarcerated, formerly incarcerated and homeless, teaching job sustainability skills and character development.
+He and his ministry partner Carrie Conrad, work closely with the unemployed, incarcerated, formerly incarcerated and homeless, teaching job sustainability skills and character development.

-He has been married to his wife Nancy for 24 years and has two adult children both attending college in Colorado.
+He has been married to his wife Nancy for 29 years and has two adult children.

 Carrie has lived the majority of her life in the Tuscarawas Valley.
 She graduated from Tusky Valley High School and then received her certificate in Travel and Tourism from TLC Travel School.